Financial-Times/n-ui/README.md

 ## Bower linking

-To work with n-ui when it's bower linked into an app you will need to run `make -j2 build run`, which will start a https server on port `3456` and build and watch an n-ui bundle.
+To work with n-ui when it's bower linked into an app you will need to run `make -j2 watch run`, which will start a https server on port `3456` and build and watch an n-ui bundle.
 Your app will need to be on `n-express@17.6.3` or later for this to work.

 ## **An important note on releases **